ansible/awx/docs/docsite/rst/userguide/teams.rst

 .. |Teams - permissions list| image:: ../common/images/teams-permissions-sample-roles.png

-The set of privileges assigned to Teams that provide the ability to read, modify, and administer projects, inventories, and other |at| elements are permissions.
+The set of privileges assigned to Teams that provide the ability to read, modify, and administer projects, inventories, and other AWX elements are permissions.
 By default, the Team is given the "read" permission (also called a role).

 Permissions must be set explicitly via an Inventory, Project, Job Template, or within the Organization view.